GitaTReNt/GitaTReNt.github.io/content/authors/admin/_index.md

 ## Biography

 Hi, I’m an undergraduate student in Artificial Intelligence at Huazhong University of Science and Technology and currently a visiting student at Peking University, where I work with Dr. Haoxuan Li in Professor Xiaohua Zhou's lab.
-Our project, which advances robust spatiotemporal representation methods, was recognized at NeuroAI @ NeurIPS 2024, organized by Turing Award recipient Yoshua Bengio.
+Our project, which advances fair and generalizable spatiotemporal representation methods, was recognized at NeuroAI @ NeurIPS 2024, organized by Turing Award recipient Yoshua Bengio.
 Being acknowledged at such a prestigious venue has been a rewarding milestone in my research career.

 My research experience spans AI for Science, GNNs, LLMs, image blending, and object detection.
 I also interned at LongShine Technology Group, where I gained hands-on experience in Kubernetes cluster management and real-time monitoring.
 I’m passionate about using deep learning and AI to address scientific challenges, particularly in healthcare and neuroscience.